About

 ABOUT ME

-I live with my fiancé and our two cats, Phaedra and Jango, whom we dote on.
-Phaedra was adopted from the Humane Society and Jango was given to me by a friend from work who had allergies.
-Never mind the fact that I myself am allergic to them!
+I live with my fiancé and our two cats, Lacey and Lily, whom we dote on.
+These sisters were adopted from the Lanark Animal Welfare Society after our previous two cats, Phaedra and Jango, passed at the ripe ages of 19 and 20.
 I am definitely a cat person and like to joke that I’ll be one of those crazy cat ladies at the age of 80 with 12 cats.
-Phaedra and Jango are both indoor cats and never go out in the backyard unless one of us is with them.
+All of my cats are indoor cats and never go out in the backyard unless one of us is with them, as I have a birdfeeder in my backyard which attracts birds, squirrels, chipmunks and other wildlife from time to time, and want to ensure they have a safe environment in which to feed.

 I am a lover of nature whose primary interests are birds, butterflies, and dragonflies.
 Although I have been birdwatching since 2004, my fascination with the natural world really began in 2006 when I first started taking my camera on my walks with me.
 I found that when viewed through the lens of a camera, the world became a much more beautiful and fascinating place.
 I found I was able to capture details not readily apparent in the fleeting glimpses often granted to me, and that sometimes what I thought was one species was actually quite another!
 The more I saw, the more I wanted to see.
 I became an avid birder, and to this day it is the birds that hold the first place in my heart.
 Mammals, reptiles, and amphibians also captured my attention, but butterflies became my next real interest, followed by the odonata (dragonflies and damselflies).
 While I enjoy photographing them, my main interest is in observing and learning about the species I see through my lens.
 For those of you who are interested in seeing the best of my nature photos, please feel free to check out my gallery on Pbase.